How to Make a Subway Map with John Tauranac

 Dion DiMucci, the group’s lead singer, later left the band and pursued a successful solo career which spanned several decades.
 His songs “Runaround Sue” and “The Wanderer” helped establish DiMucci’s stardom by earning him an impressive 39 Top 40 hits.
 Later in 1989, DiMucci was inducted in the Rock and Roll Hall of Fame.

-The 1955, 4-time Academy Award winning film Marty was based and shot on Arthur Avenue.
+The 1955, 4-time Academy Award-winning film Marty was based and shot on Arthur Avenue.
 The film’s main character, Marty Piletti, worked on Arthur Avenue at a meat market—which he considers buying in the movie.
 In 1994, Marty was selected for preservation in the National Film Registry and also in the Library of Congress.

 Similarly, Arthur Avenue also inspired the movie A Bronx Tale, which starred Robert De Niro, Chazz Palminteri, and Lillo Brancato Jr. Despite being met with moderate commercial success, the film was beloved by critics and remains a Bronx favorite, today.
-Just one block from Arthur Avenue, you can spot a mural on the side of a Bronx car wash which advertises the movie’s backdrop as right around the corner on Arthur Avenue.
+Just one block from Arthur Avenue, you can spot a mural on the side of a Bronx car wash that advertises the movie’s backdrop as right around the corner on Arthur Avenue.

 In 2003, the Arthur Avenue restaurant, Mario’s Restaurant, became the setting of what TV Guide rated as the best TV show of all time, The Sopranos.
 This 21-time Emmy Award winning show revolves around the life of Tony Soprano, a mobster whose often caught between his love for his family and the dark nature of his work.
 The appearance of Mario’s Restaurant in season five of the hit show was widely beloved by Bronxites and showcased the delicious Italian cuisine at Mario’s Restaurant.